VonHeikemen/lsp-zero.nvim/README.md

 * `mapping`: Sets the keybindings.
 See `:help cmp-mapping`.

+* `select_behavior`: Configure behavior when navigating between items in the completion menu.
+It can be set to the values `'insert'` or `'select'`.
+With the value 'select' nothing happens when you move between items.
+With the value 'insert' it'll put the text from the selection in the buffer.
+Is worth mention these values are available as "types" in the `cmp` module: `require('cmp').SelectBehavior`.

 Some example config of these options are featured in [nvim-cmp's readme](https://github.com/hrsh7th/nvim-cmp).

 If what you want is to extend the configuration of nvim-cmp, I suggest you change the preset to `lsp-compe`.
 There is an [example configuration](https://github.com/VonHeikemen/lsp-zero.nvim/blob/main/advance-usage.md#the-current-api-is-not-enough) in the Advance usage page.